hyperledger-cacti/cacti/packages/cacti-plugin-ledger-connector-stellar/README.md

 The prometheus exporter object is initialized in the `PluginLedgerConnectorStellar` class constructor itself, so instantiating the object of the `PluginLedgerConnectorStellar` class, gives access to the exporter object.
 You can also initialize the prometheus exporter object seperately and then pass it to the `IPluginLedgerConnectorStellarOptions` interface for `PluginLedgerConnectorStellar` constructor.

-`getPrometheusMetricsV1` function returns the prometheus exporter metrics, currently displaying the total transaction count, which currently increments everytime the `transact()` method of the `PluginLedgerConnectorStellar` class is called.
+`getPrometheusMetricsV1` function returns the prometheus exporter metrics, currently displaying the total transaction count, which currently increments everytime a Stellar transaction is executed through the connector internal methods.
+This includes the methods

+- `deployContract`
+  - `runSorobanTransaction()` (_Soon_)

 ### Prometheus Integration